GoogleCloudPlatform/terraform-google-enterprise-genai/0-bootstrap/README-GitHub.md

    git push --set-upstream origin production
    ```

-1. change to a non-production branch.
+1. change to a nonproduction branch.

    ```bash
    git checkout -b plan
    ```

-1. Copy contents of foundation to new repo (modify accordingly based on your current directory).
+1. Copy contents of genai to new repo (modify accordingly based on your current directory).

    ```bash
    mkdir -p envs/shared